Deploying Machine ID with Bound Keypair Static Keys | Teleport

 does not output any credentials for other applications to use.

-Follow one of the access guides to configure an output that meets your access needs.
+Follow one of the access guides to configure a service that meets your access needs.

 Next Steps